kharazian/dcp-rds/README.md

 |:---------|:------------------------------------------------------------------------------
 | success  | true
 | pattern  | a pattern string which can be used to retrieve this data, suitable for use with compute::RemoteDataSet
+| length   | number of slices in the request

 ##### Failure
 | Property | Value